 The term API stands for "Application Programming Interface".
-In the most simple terms, APIs are a set of requirements that determine how one application may interface, or communicate with another.
+In simple terms, APIs are a set of requirements that determine how one application may interface, or communicate, with another.

-But how do we request API data like this?
-We just need to create and send an HTTP request with the correct information!
+But how do we request API data?
+By creating and sending an HTTP request with the correct information!
 First, let's walk through how to make a request.
-Then, we'll discuss how to determine what information to include.
+Then we'll discuss how to determine what information to include.

 XML stands for eXtensible markup language.
 Originally, XML was the format server responses were sent in.
 However, it’s no longer as common.
-Other formats (like JSON, which we'll discuss in just a moment) are much more popular.
-So, note that despite containing XML in its abbreviation, AJAX requests aren’t required to return XML.
+Other formats (like JSON, which we'll discuss in a moment) are more popular.
+So, despite containing XML in its abbreviation, AJAX requests aren’t actually required to return XML.

 Essentially, AJAX allows you to make web requests without a page reload!
 Let’s look at a few examples of AJAX in action: